hardin47/website/Math150/_book/04-cat.md

 ::: {.example}
 **Popcorn & Lung Disease** @iscam

+In May 2000, eight people who had worked at the same microwave-popcorn production plant reported to the Missouri Department of Health with fixed obstructive lung disease.
+These workers had become ill between 1993 and 2000 while employed at the plant.
+On the basis of these cases, in November 2000 researchers began conducting medical examinations and environmental surveys of workers employed at the plant to assess their occupational exposures to certain compounds (Kreiss, et al., 2002).
+As part of the study, current employees at the plant underwent spirometric testing.
+This measures FVC – forced viral capacity – the volume of air that can be maximally, forcefully exhaled.
+On this test, 31 employees had abnormal results, including 21 with airway obstruction.
+A total of 116 employees were tested.

+Researchers were curious as to whether the baseline risk was high among microwave-popcorn workers.
+The plant itself was broken into several areas, some of which were separate from the popcorn production area.
+Air and dust samples in each job area were measured to determine the exposure to diacetyl, and marker of organic chemical exposure.
+Employees were classified into two groups:  a "low-exposure group" and a "high-exposure group," determined by how long an employee spent at different jobs within the plant and the average exposure in that job area.
+Of the 21 participants with airway obstruction, 6 were from the low-exposure group and 15 were from the high-exposure group.
+Both exposure groups contained 58 total employees.

 How can we tell if popcorn production is related to lung disease?
 Consider High / Low exposure: